How to Cope When the World Seems to Be Falling Apart.

 Mass killings, natural disasters, war, political upheavals and closer to home—divorce rates, illness and financial devastation shake up even the most balanced individual.

-Like most of us, you’re probably questioning How do I stay balanced and what can I do?
+Like most of us, you’re probably questioning both: How do I cope? and What can I do?

 Well, let’s first start with what not to do.

-While it’s tempting to make repeated water cooler conversation about the gory snippets of “did you hear what happened?” and spread fears of “what’s next for this world?”, actually doing so contributes to the overall negativity and stress of our inner world.
+While it’s tempting to have repeated water cooler conversations about the gory snippets of “did you hear what happened?” and spread fears of “what’s next for this world?”, actually doing so contributes to the overall negativity and stress of your inner world.

 Psychology Today reports the brain takes a mere 90 seconds to fully process a traumatic event we hear about (not personally experience) from beginning to end.